Thomas Cholmondeley (farmer): Personal life

-He had been a keen motor sportsman and was Kenya Novice Motocross champion in 1986 and runner-up in the Kenya Enduro championship in 2000.
-In addition he held a private pilot's licence (PPL) since 2000 and flew in Kenya, Britain, France, Germany, Sudan, Tanzania, Uganda and Mozambique.
+Cholmondeley had been a keen motor sportsman and was Kenya Novice Motocross champion in 1986 and runner-up in the Kenya Enduro championship in 2000.
+He obtained a private pilot licence in 2000 and flew in Africa and Europe.
+In 1997 he was gored by a buffalo while walking to a launching site for paragliding in the Maasai Mara.

-Cholmondeley died of cardiac arrest on Wednesday 17 August 2016 while undergoing hip surgery at MP Shah Hospital Nairobi.
-He is survived by his sons, Hugh (b.
-1998; now heir apparent to the Delamere barony) and Henry (b.
-2000).
+Cholmondeley died of cardiac arrest on 17 August 2016 while undergoing hip surgery at MP Shah Hospital in Nairobi.